aosmith16/practice-repo/practice_pull_requests_other_repos.md

 To do this in RStudio you can click the “Branch” button in the RStudio Git pane, then the “Add Remote” button.
-Enter “upstream” as the remote name and paste the URL for the original repo.
+Enter “upstream” as the remote name and then paste the URL for the original repo.
 Alternatively you can do this work via the command line with `git remote add upstream https://url-to-repository`.